-In the late 1980’s and early 1990’s Raspet was funded by the Honda Aircraft Company to fabricate and assemble the world’s first all-composite experimental business jet, the Honda MH-02.
+In the late 1980’s and early 1990’s, Raspet was funded by the Honda Aircraft Co. to fabricate and assemble the world’s first all-composite experimental business jet, the Honda MH-02.
 In addition to fabrication and assembly, Raspet also conducted extensive flight testing of the Honda MH-02 to research, design, and improve engine placement and composite construction of the aircraft prototype.
-The first Honda MH-02 was completed in 1992 and conducted its maiden flight from the George M. Bryan Airport in Starkville, Mississippi on March 5th, 1993.
-By 1996, over 170 flight test hours were logged on the Honda MH-02 prototype which remained the world’s only all-composite business jet throughout the entire project.
+The first Honda MH-02 was completed in 1992 and conducted its maiden flight from the George M. Bryan Airport in Starkville, Mississippi, on March 5, 1993.
+By 1996, over 170 flight test hours were logged on the Honda MH-02 prototype, which remained the world’s only all-composite business jet throughout the entire project.

 At present, Raspet remains true to its heritage by leading the nation in the latest and most challenging frontier of experimental aviation – Unmanned Aircraft Systems (UAS).
-Raspet currently serves as MSU’s leading authority and research contributor for the FAA Center of Excellence for UAS (ASSURE), the Dept. of Homeland Security (DHS) Common UAS Demonstration Range, the Pan-Pacific FAA UAS Test Site, and the Mississippi UAS Alliance consisting of MSU, NASA – Stennis Space Center, Camp Shelby Joint Forces Training Center, Gulfport Combat Readiness Training Center, the Mississippi Development Authority (MDA), the Jackson County Economic Development Foundation, and the Jackson County Port Authority.
-In addition to UAS, Raspet remains a world renowned leader in composite materials research through its Marvin B. Dow Advanced Composites Institute (ACI).
+Raspet serves as MSU’s leading authority and research contributor for the FAA Center of Excellence for UAS (ASSURE), the Department of Homeland Security (DHS) Common UAS Demonstration Range, the Pan-Pacific FAA UAS Test Site, and the Mississippi UAS Partnership consisting of MSU, NASA – Stennis Space Center, Camp Shelby Joint Forces Training Center, Gulfport Combat Readiness Training Center, the Mississippi Development Authority (MDA), the Jackson County Economic Development Foundation, and the Jackson County Port Authority.
+In addition to its UAS efforts, Raspet remains a world leader in composite materials research through its Marvin B. Dow Advanced Composites Institute (ACI).